Skip navigation

 Most heat pumps today feature inverter-driven compressors and variable-speed technology, allowing them to adapt to changing conditions and maintain steady heating output even when it’s cold outside.
 In fact, many newer systems can effectively heat homes in temperatures down to the mid-20s.

 For those occasional frosty nights in Sandersville, GA, a dual-fuel system offers the best of both worlds.
 This setup combines a heat pump with a gas furnace.
 The heat pump handles everyday heating efficiently, and the furnace automatically takes over when temperatures drop below a set point.
-You’ll enjoy dependable comfort and maximum energy savings all season long.
+You’ll enjoy reliable heating with lower costs all season long.

 A heat pump’s performance depends heavily on how it’s installed and maintained.
 Oversized or improperly set up systems can short cycle, leading to wasted energy and inconsistent temperatures.
 That’s why working with a trusted HVAC contractor like Premier Heating & Air is essential.